Cenote Etiquette: How to Swim Without Wrecking Them

 Published Jul 3, 2026 · updated Jul 3, 2026

-The direct answer to the question everyone half-asks: no, your sunscreen is not fine, and yes, you really do need to shower first.
-Cenotes are not pools.
-They are windows into the freshwater aquifer that the entire Yucatán Peninsula drinks from, and they flush slowly.
-Whatever you carry in on your skin stays in the water for a long time.
-Swimming responsibly is genuinely easy once you know the rules.
+The direct answer to the question everyone half-asks at the entrance: no, your sunscreen is not fine, and yes, you really do need to rinse off first.
+Cenotes are not swimming pools with a rustic theme.
+They are open windows into the freshwater aquifer that the entire Yucatán Peninsula drinks from, the only source of fresh water on a limestone shelf with almost no rivers.
+That water moves slowly through underground caves, so whatever you carry in on your skin lingers for a long time and drifts into caverns that never see daylight.
+The good news: swimming responsibly is genuinely easy once you know the handful of rules, and it does not cost you any of the fun.

 Shower first, always

-Rinse off before you get in, even if a sign does not tell you to.
-You are washing off sunscreen, bug spray, sweat, and lotion, all of which coat the water and stress the fish and the fragile cave ecosystem.
-Most organized cenotes have a rinse station at the entrance for exactly this reason.
-Use it.
+Rinse off before you get in, every time, even when no sign tells you to and even if the cenote looks rugged and unmanaged.
+You are washing off sunscreen, bug spray, sweat, deodorant, hair product and lotion, all of which float as a film on the surface and stress the little black mollies, the blind cave fish, and the algae and roots that hold the ecosystem together.
+Most organized cenotes near Valladolid and Tulum have a rinse shower or a dunk tank at the entrance for exactly this reason.
+It takes thirty seconds.
+Use it before you enter and, ideally, after you leave too.

 Sunscreen and repellent

-- Cover up with a rash guard and hat instead of slathering on more product.
+- Cover up with a rash guard, a t-shirt and a hat instead of slathering on more product.
+Cloth beats chemicals here.

 Touch nothing, drop nothing